DoubleYouGTT/hubspot_new/README.md

 > For example, a nested list of products data can be obtained with `hs_get_product_list()`, but also with `hs_get_product()` if identifiers are known.

 A full list of all functions and their parameters can be found in the "[hubspot.pdf](hubspot.pdf)" file.
-The package currently support the following `GET` endpoints of the legacy API v1:
+The package uses the following `GET` endpoints of the legacy API v1:
 - API usage
 - Companies
-- Company properties
 - Contacts
 - Contact lists
-- Contact properties
 - Deals
 - Deal pipelines
-- Deal properties
 - Engagements
 - Forms
 - Line items
-- Object properties (for tickets, products, and line items)
 - Owners
 - Products
 - Tickets

+The package uses the following `GET` endpoints of the API v2:
+- Object properties (for all HubSpot and custom objects)

-The package also supports the following `GET`, `POST`, `PUT`, `PATCH` and `DELETE` endpoints of the API v3:
+The package uses the following `GET`, `POST`, `PUT`, `PATCH` and `DELETE` endpoints of the API v3:
+- Companies
+- Contacts
+- Deals
+- Line items
 - Products
+- Tickets

 ## Example